-A felony is the most serious type of crime you can be charged with in Texas.
+A felony is the most serious type of crime you can be charged with.
 The possible punishments for these crimes include crippling fines and lengthy prison terms, including life sentences in certain cases.
-At Ortega, McGlashan, Hicks & Perez, PLLC, we represent clients throughout El Paso County who have been charged with a felony in either state or federal court.
-With years of experience, our attorneys have the experience and knowledge you need on your side as you fight against these charges.
+At Ortega, McGlashan, Hicks & Perez, PLLC, we represent clients throughout Texas and New Mexico who have been charged with a felony in either state or federal court.
+With over 80 years of collective experience, our attorneys have the skill and knowledge you need on your side as you fight against these charges.

-A felony is a legal term designated for the most serious crimes you can be charged with, above misdemeanors and citations.
-Felonies include a broad range of crimes, but the most common ones are:
+Felony is a legal term designated for the most serious crimes you can be charged with, above misdemeanors and citations.
+Felonies include a broad range of crimes, but the most common are:

 - Aggravated assault

 - Drug crimes